 In both cases the guard cannot be locked while personnel are inside and the machine cannot be reset or restarted.

 Reactive Inhibit Functions

-This must be easily openable from within the safeguarded space in all modes of operation, even if the power has failed.
-Opening the interlock with an escape release function must initiate a stop command.
+The most common example is an escape release function, used in conjunction with an initiation warning system.
+The interlock must be easily openable from inside the safeguarded space in all modes of operation, even if the power has failed.

 Operating the interlock with an escape release function must initiate a stop command and unlock the device allowing personnel to exit.